rryam/MusadoraKit/README.md

 It goes well with my book on [*Exploring MusicKit and Apple Music API*](http://exploringmusickit.com), as all the documentation and references are mentioned in the book.
 Otherwise, the code itself is well documented.

+Also, join the (Discord Community](https://discord.gg/6KaKCKds) for discussing anything about MusadoraKit, the book, or your favorite music!

 ## Support

 You can support my open-source by buying my book, ["Exploring MusicKit and Apple Music API"](exploringmusickit.com) or by [buying me a book](https://www.buymeacoffee.com/rudrank)!